Assam Career : IIT Guwahati Recruitment 2025

 How to apply :

-Applicants must send an advance copy of the CV giving details of all educational qualifications, experience, contact address, phone no., email, etc. along with scanned copies also of relevant documents on or before 17-01-2025 at the latest by 5 PM to recruitmentabiitg@gmail.com.
+Candidates have to email their detailed resume including all educational qualifications, experience, contact address phone no., E-mail etc. along with the scanned copies also of all relevant documents

+(Matriculation onwards) on or before 20th January 2025 to the Principal Investigator Prof. Tamal Banerjee, Dept. of Chemical Engineering, at tamalb@iitg.ac.in

+The candidates working under Central/State Govt./ PSU/ Autonomous Bodies/ Private Organization etc. will altogether have to submit a No-objection Certificate (NOC) from the concerned employer in advance or at the time of interview

 Detailed Advertisement : Click Here